robotology/event-driven/python/libraries/bimvee/readme.md

 - plotImu
 - plotPose

+info.py includes various functions to give quick text info about the contents of the containers that result from imports.

-There are some functions for standard manipulations of data.
+There are some functions for standard manipulations of data:

-timestamps.py contains timestamp manipulations including jointly zeroing timestamps across multiple files, channels and datatypes. split.py includes various common ways by which datasets need to be split, e.g. splitByPolarity info.py includes various functions to give quick text info about the contents of the containers that result from imports.
+timestamps.py contains timestamp manipulations including jointly zeroing timestamps across multiple files, channels and datatypes. split.py includes various common ways by which datasets need to be split, e.g. splitByPolarity

 Export functions:

 exportIitYarp - exports to IIT's EDPR YARP format.
 Alongside data.log and info.log files, it exports an xml which specifies to yarpmanager how to visualise the resulting data.